 Projected expenses, revenues, and reserves for the SRTP are illustrated in Figure 70 and Figure 71.
-As shown below, expenses are projected to be greater than revenues from TDA 4.0 and other sources in each of the years, leading to declining reserves.
-Through FY22, reserves are projected to be sufficient to offset the difference between revenues and expenses, but starting in FY23, reserves would be extinguished, and LAVTA would no longer be able to balance its budget without decreased expenses or increased revenues.
+As shown below, expenses are greater than revenues from TDA 4.0 and other sources in each of the years, leading to declining reserves.
+Through FY22, reserves are sufficient to offset the difference between revenues and expenses, but starting in FY23, there is a deficit, and LAVTA would no longer be able to balance its budget.
+The deficit is shown to continue to increase through FY2025, reaching a total of \$10 million.